Avaiga/taipy-getting-started-core/step_04/ReadMe.md

                                 name="Scenario 2022/10/5")
 ```

 Scenario 1 and 2 belong to the same Cycle, but they don't share the same data node.
-Each one has a Data Node by itself.
+Each one has a Data Node by itself. the Scope concept will solve this issue in the next step.

 ```python